tsfordcoding/Api-Testing/README.md

-# Continuation of Robust Server Design - RESTful APIs
+# Continuation of Robust Server Design - API Testing

-Learning how to develop a server that follows representational state transfer constraints.
-Follows and adds to the starter file for robust server design in the Thinkful curriculum.
+Learning how to develop a series of tests to make sure an Express server is functioning correctly.